akshjswl/fsp-java/day2/day2.md

 ## constructor overloading
 In java it is possible to have multiple constructor within a class as long as they differin their number or types of arguments.
 This mechanism is called constructor overloading and the constructors are called overloaded constructors.

+using constructor overloading we can initailize diffrent object of thew same class with diffrent values